paul-buerkner/brms/README.md

 devtools::install_github("paul-buerkner/brms", dependencies = TRUE)
 ```

-Because **brms** is based on Stan, a C++ compiler is required.
+Because brms is based on Stan, a C++ compiler is required.
 The program Rtools (available on <https://cran.r-project.org/bin/windows/Rtools/>) comes with a C++ compiler for Windows.
 On Mac, you should install Xcode.
 For further instructions on how to get the compilers running, see the prerequisites section on <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>.

-### What is the best way to ask a question or propose a new feature?
+### Where do I ask questions, propose a new feature, or report a bug?

-Questions can be asked in the google group [brms-users](https://groups.google.com/forum/#!forum/brms-users).
-To propose a new feature or report a bug, please open an issue on [github](https://github.com/paul-buerkner/brms).
-Of course, you can always write me an email (<paul.buerkner@gmail.com>).
+Questions can be asked on the [brms-users](https://groups.google.com/forum/#!forum/brms-users) google group.
+To propose a new feature or report a bug, please open an issue on [GitHub](https://github.com/paul-buerkner/brms).

 ### How can I extract the generated Stan code?